barklund/mortenbarklund.com/content/blog/15-ways-accessible-name-button/index.md

 ## How to see the accessible name

-But how do I actually know, that this text is in fact the accessible name for this element?
+But how do I actually know that some text is in fact the accessible name for a specific element?
 Can I somehow test that it works correctly?
 Of course you can - right in your browser developer tools.
 In Chrome, you can find it right here:

 <figure>
 <a href="./chrome_dev_tools_accessible_name.jpg"><img src="./chrome_dev_tools_accessible_name.jpg" alt="Chrome developer tools showing the location of accessible name for an element" /></a>